(Updated Oct. 1, 2020)

-On this page is a copy as of May 17th of our suggestions to help you.
-We have also attached a Word version of the file.
 We highly recommend our “What we know” article for the most up to date information we have, and to follow the guidelines of WorkSafeBC and the Public Health Officer.

 We have created this document from our recommendations presented to the Province’s task force in charge of any new standards that may be coming.
 These are the core idea from many meetings and substantial research.
 Please note they are simply suggestions and the official protocols should be followed as the government releases them.

-NOTE: This document contains suggestions which may assist you on returning to work.
+NOTE: This document contains suggestions that may assist you in returning to work.
 It is not meant as legal advice or to provide a legal opinion on steps necessary to comply with government rules and regulations and should not be relied upon as such.
 You are responsible for ensuring that you comply with the law and all safety procedures.
 You must adhere to the protocols from WorkSafeBC and the Provincial Health Officer and Environmental Health Offices.
 We are not responsible or liable for reliance on this document if it does not conform to the law or safety procedures applicable to you and your business.

 Table of Contents

-The Beauty Council of Western Canada / British Columbia Barbers’ Association (Cosmetology Association Western Canada) is committed to working with government to develop a responsible set of suggestions for the reopening of the province’s personal services establishments (PSE).
-After listening to our industry constituents, researching success in similar industries, and collaborating with fellow associations across Canada, we are confident these suggestions represents the best interests of PSEs and their clients.
+The Beauty Council of Western Canada / British Columbia Barbers’ Association (Cosmetology Association Western Canada) is committed to working with the government to develop a responsible set of suggestions for the reopening of the province’s personal services establishments (PSE).
+After listening to our industry constituents, researching success in similar industries, and collaborating with fellow associations across Canada, we are confident these suggestions represent the best interests of PSEs and their clients.
 Furthermore, these suggestions support the provincial government’s goal of breaking the chains of transmission of COVID-19 among people in British Columbia.
 These suggestions are not meant as legal advice or to provide a legal opinion on steps necessary to comply with government rules and regulations and should not be relied upon as such.

 Scope of sectors and professional services included in this plan